Cost of Plastering a Room

 A plasterer will usually be able to finish the job far quicker than you will and will provide a much better finish.
 Also, some jobs may require special tools or knowledge that you simply do not have.

-What type of plastering can you try DIY?
+What type of plastering can you try as a DIY project?

-You might be tempted to plaster yourself, if you only need to plaster a small wall where aesthetics are not really important, for example to a wall which will be mostly concealed by wardrobes or other furniture.
+You might be tempted to plaster yourself if you only need to skim a small wall where aesthetics are not really important, for example, to a wall which will be mostly concealed by wardrobes or other furniture.

 However, if the wall is visible and requires a smooth and professional finish, then this is normally far beyond the capabilities of most DIY enthusiasts.